fjsousa/fjsousa.github.io/pages/webrtc-part-2.md

 `master.js` has the `Master` class with methods to launch the worker peers and judge convergence.

-`block.js` has the `Block` class with methods to start the poisson solver and emit the boundaries to the neighbour peers.
+`block.js` has the `Block` class with methods to start the Poisson solver and emit the boundaries to the neighbour peers.
 The solver has to run inside a [webworker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/basic_usage) otherwise it would block the web page and crash the browser.
 This is the `worker.js` file.

 `poisson.js` is the solver covered in the [previous post](/webrtc-part1.html).